shivam-airi/nodejs-app-with-mysql/README.md

 ## Time : 3+1 days (From Project 1-4)

 # node-application
+This is a API and microservices based Demo node application which contains separate Frontend Backend and the database used is mysql.

 ## Project 1
 * task 1 : Go through the code of the application. understand about the ports to expose to connect the frontend backend and the database mysql.